Local Santa Rosa, California Mortgage Broker Finally Reveals The Insider Secrets Other Mortgage Brokers Don't Want Consumers To Know About Obtaining A Mortgage

-Santa Rosa, California Based Mortgage Lender Todd Wilson reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
-The site is designed to give consumers all the facts so they can make an educated decision when obtaining a mortgage.

-Santa Rosa, CA -- (ReleaseWire) -- 01/02/2007 --Local Santa Rosa Mortgage Lender Todd Wilson reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.
+Santa Rosa, CA -- (ReleaseWire) -- 04/12/2007 -- Local Santa Rosa Mortgage Lender Todd Wilson reveals the shocking truth at a new website that is full of free reports and free mortgage calculators.

 For most consumers a mortgage is the single largest financial transaction they will make during their lifetime.
 In fact, most mortgage payments account for approximately 32% of consumer's monthly income.